samesense/snakemakeTutorial/README.md

         snakemake -s sf.py -j 4

-* Rerun tons of files
-    * Use mv instead of rm
+* Rerun tons of files: use mv instead of rm
 * Nohup job out and error files appear in /home